hashicorp/terraform-website/content/source/docs/cloud/api/modules.html.md

 ## Show a Module

+`GET /organizations/:organization_name/registry/modules/:registry_name/:namespace/:name/:provider`

+**Deprecated**
 `GET /registry-modules/show/:organization_name/:name/:provider`

 ### Parameters

 Parameter            | Description
 ---------------------|------------
 `:organization_name` | The name of the organization the module belongs to.
+`:registry_name`     | The name of the registry the module belongs to.
+This must be the value "private" `:namespace`         | The name of the namespace the module belongs to.
+This must be the same as the "organization_name" parameter.
 `:name`              | The module name.
 `:provider`          | The module provider.